EOSIO/eos/contracts/eoslib/mainpage.md

 Welcome to the EOS.IO Documentation
 -----------------------------------

-@note This documentation is in progress and subject to change due present rapid development.
+@note This documentation is in progress and subject to change due to rapid development.
 Please report inaccuracies identified to the [EOS.IO Developer Telegram Group](https://t.me/joinchat/EaEnSUPktgfoI-XPfMYtcQ)

 ## EOS.IO
  - [EOS.IO Official Website](https://www.eos.io/)